argmin-rs/argmin/README.md

 #### Experimental support for compiling to WebAssembly

-To prevent panics when compiling to WASM, one of the following features needs to be used:
+When compiling to WASM, one of the following features must be used:

 ```toml
 argmin = { version = "0.4.7", features = ["wasm-bindgen"] }